nix0f/Simple-Python-Net-Scan/README.md

 # Simple-Python-Network-Scanner
-A Python script based on "Network-Scanner" by dharmil18 (https://github.com/dharmil18/Network-Scanner/) The scritp scans a network for connected devices and based on the OUI contained in the Mac Addres shows the vendor name.
+A Python script based on "Network-Scanner" by dharmil18 (https://github.com/dharmil18/Network-Scanner/) The script scans a network for connected devices and based on the OUI contained in the Mac Addres shows the vendor name.
 The script checks for the existence of a local copy of the IEEE OUI database and, if not present, downloads it from the official IEEE site (ieee.org)

 ## Setup
 Download this repository and run it locally,